deadlydog/deadlydog.github.io/_posts/2013-05-28-fix-problem-where-windows-powershell-cannot-run-script-whose-path-contains-spaces.md

 [<img title="Try to run script with spaces the wrong way" style="border-left-width: 0px; border-right-width: 0px; background-image: none; border-bottom-width: 0px; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border-top-width: 0px" border="0" alt="Try to run script with spaces the wrong way" src="/assets/Posts/2013/05/Try-to-run-script-with-spaces-the-wrong-way_thumb.png" width="600" height="163" />](/assets/Posts/2013/05/Try-to-run-script-with-spaces-the-wrong-way.png)

-The trick is that you have to put “& “ before the script path to actually run the script.&#160; Also, if you are trying to run a script from the current directory without using the full path, you will need to put “.\” before the relative script filename.
+The trick is that you have to put “& “ before the script path to actually run the script.
+Also, if you are trying to run a script from the current directory without using the full path, you will need to put “.\” before the relative script filename.

 [<img title="Run PowerShell script the right way" style="border-left-width: 0px; border-right-width: 0px; background-image: none; border-bottom-width: 0px; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border-top-width: 0px" border="0" alt="Run PowerShell script the right way" src="/assets/Posts/2013/05/Run-PowerShell-script-the-right-way_thumb.png" width="600" height="165" />](/assets/Posts/2013/05/Run-PowerShell-script-the-right-way.png)

-##### &#160;
+#####

 ## Run script path with spaces from File Explorer

-So when we are in the PowerShell console we can manually type the path enclosed in double quotes, but what do we do when simply trying to run the file from File Explorer (i.e. Windows Explorer in Windows 7 and previous) by double clicking it?&#160;
+So when we are in the PowerShell console we can manually type the path enclosed in double quotes, but what do we do when simply trying to run the file from File Explorer (i.e. Windows Explorer in Windows 7 and previous) by double clicking it?

 **The answer:** Edit the registry to pass the file path to powershell.exe with the path enclosed in quotes.